-Natural and usual meaning is clear and class number gives no context (obviously incorrect)

-Where the applicant files for the term footwear in Class 3, the examiner will propose to transfer this term to Class 25, even if Class 25 was not listed in the original application, since the natural and usual meaning of this term would be coverings for human feet.
-If this results in a new class being added this is acceptable.

-- Natural and usual meaning is clear, but class number gives a different context Where the applicant files for the term footwear in Class 9, they will be asked to specify the nature or purpose of these goods within the class (protective footwear). - Natural and usual meaning is unclear, but class number gives a particular context
+- Natural and usual meaning is clear and class number gives no context (obviously incorrect) - Where the applicant files for the term footwear in Class 3 and the original application does not contain Class 25, the examiner will propose to transfer this term to Class 25, even if Class 25 was not listed in the original application, since the natural and usual meaning of this term would be coverings for human feet.
+If Class 25 was contained in the original application, the Office will reclassify the term footwear and inform the applicant, setting a deadline to submit observations. - Natural and usual meaning is clear, but class number gives a different context Where the applicant files for the term footwear in Class 9, they will be asked to specify the nature or purpose of these goods within the class (protective footwear). - Natural and usual meaning is unclear, but class number gives a particular context